river-ouzel/lbxr/new_joiners.markdown

 There is inline help on this page to assist you further.
 Once you click "confirm" you will receive two more emails:

-1. "You've joined organisation.earth" - this is from Mattermost to confirm your email address, once you click "Verify Email" you will be able to log in to Mattermost
+1. "You've joined organisation.earth" from "XR Global \<no-reply@organise.earth\>" - this is to confirm your email address, once you click "Verify Email" you will be able to log in to Mattermost
+    - If you don't see this email, check your spam folders!
+You need to click this verification link to get Mattermost to work.
-2. "Your UK Cloud account was created" - this is access information for UK cloud - more on that in a bit.
+3. "Your UK Cloud account was created" from "XR UK Cloud \<cloud@extinctionrebellion.org.uk\>" - this is access information for UK cloud - more on that in a bit.

 You should also be redirected to a "Home" page at <https://auth.extinctionrebellion.org.uk/> which has icons for each of the other systems: